israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  In general, these are convenient characteristics; but if these features are not desirable for your particular use, you might consider using typed arrays.

- Arrays cannot use strings as element indexes.
+ Arrays cannot use strings as element indexes, but must use integers.